punkbrwstr/pynto/README.md

 ### The Database

-pynto has built-in database functionality that lets you save DataFrames and Series to a Redis or SQLite database.
+pynto has built-in database functionality that lets you save DataFrames and Series to a Redis database.
 The database saves the underlying numpy data in native byte format for zero-copy retrieval.
 Each DataFrame column is saved as an independent key and can be retrieved or updated on its own.
 The database also supports three-dimensional frames that have a two-level MultiIndex.

 ```
 >>> pt.db['my_df'] = expr.rows['2021-06-01':'2021-06-03']